HomeProductsStoreResellersSupportPressContact Us

 and that the USB charger is the actual problem?

-If the PocketDock works when attached to the USB port on your computer, then it definitely is not defective.
+If the PocketDock works when attached to the USB 2.0 port directly on your computer, then it definitely is not defective.

 2. Can I charge my iPad using the PocketDock through a USB wall or car charger?

-Yes, however the iPad requires 2.1A USB power (which is up to 4x more than an iPod or iPhone) and a specific USB configuration, which is why only iPad-specified USB chargers can be used.
+Yes, however for fastest possible charging the iPad requires 2.1A USB power (which is up to 4x more than an iPod or iPhone).
+Furthermore the iPad requires the charger have a specific USB configuration.
+The latter is to prevent underpowered chargers from being blown when attached to an iPad.

 3. Can I sync my iPod/iPhone/iPad using the PocketDock’s FireWire port?